cdegroot/unclever/README.md

 Of course.
 Don't sue me, however, if stuff blows up.

 This is a work-in-progress.
 Having said that, Unclever is mostly complete, specifically patches to do the following won't be accepted:

 - Anything with metadata (know thy schema);
 - Anything with stored procedures (they're eee-vul);
 - Probably anything added in JDBC 2.0;
 - Pretty much anything over basic CRUD stuff.
 This is a minimalistic, understandable, predictable library.
 Not a framework.

 So, before submitting a pull request, ping me whether I actually want new code in.
 Bugfixes are always welcome, though :)

 ## I'm sold.
 How can I use it?

 The [Apache 2](http://www.apache.org/licenses/LICENSE-2.0) License applies.
 Have fun.

+I'm not sure when I get around publishing it somewhere for easy inclusion - it probably needs a bit more work.
+In the meantime, you can use sbt's dependsOn as explained in [this SO post](http://stackoverflow.com/questions/7550376/how-can-sbt-pull-dependency-artifacts-from-git).